Inman

 “Even if Homie and other discount brokerages were ‘targeted’ by the alleged conspiracy to inflate commissions using NAR policies as part of some ‘overall scheme’ — which Homie has not alleged — Homie still would not be able to plead an antitrust injury because it stood to benefit from higher commissions resulting from the supposed conspiracy,” the attorneys wrote.

-The attorneys also said Homie’s claims the Clear Cooperation Policy prevented it from marketing its clients’ properties adequately.
+The attorneys also addressed Homie’s claims that the Clear Cooperation Policy prevented it from marketing its clients’ properties adequately.

 “The Clear Cooperation Policy only required Homie to distribute its publicly marketed listings broadly, making them available to other brokerages participating in the MLS (where, in return, Homie could view listings marketed by other brokers in a single location),” the attorneys wrote.
 “Thus, there are no facts alleged in Homie’s Complaint to suggest that the Clear Cooperation Policy harmed Homie (or competition) in any way.”